-Here’s the psychological background behind recruitment in IT you can’t afford to ignore.
+Here’s are the psychological mechanisms behind hiring that you simply can’t ignore.

 As discovered in University of Liverpool research, people spend approximately 30% to 40% of everyday conversations talking about themselves.
 These numbers are even higher when it comes to social media communication.
 According to Rutgers University research entitled “Is it really about me?
 Message content in social awareness streams”, 80% of communication on Twitter comes from so-called meformers (people who typically post content related to themselves and their thoughts), as opposed to informers, who constitute only 20% of Twitter’s population.

 You may also be interested in Harvard University research using neuroimaging and cognitive methods to determine whether “disclosing information about the self is intrinsically rewarding”.
-Research findings suggest that “we get a biochemical buzz from self-disclosure” because of the way our brains function.
+The research findings shed light on human resources psychology as they suggest that “we get a biochemical buzz from self-disclosure” because of the way our brains function.

 Interestingly, talking about the self-activated neural regions which are part of the mesolimbic dopamine system typically engaged in responses to pleasure like sex and food.